 2. Modur Pulao

-Modur Pulao is not your regular Pulao dish that your mother gives you in the tiffin.
+Modur Pulao is not the regular Pulao dish that your mother gives you in the tiffin.
 It is prepared in the goodness of milk, saffron, ghee, and cinnamon.
 That’s not it!
 The rice is then garnished with a whole lot of dry fruits like almonds, cashews, and raisins.
 You will even taste a hint of sweetness because of sugar that goes into it.
 The saffron is the prime ingredient as it is grown in Kashmir itself.
 The bright golden imparted by saffron to rice is so visually tempting.
+For the rice lovers this Kashmiri food is one of the must-try Kashmiri dishes.
+Hands down, this dish is also the most popular traditional food of Jammu and Kashmir.

 Where To Try: Ahdoos, Pahalgham Hotel